Managing Bushfire Risk

 This includes:

-We inspected more than 150,000 poles in high and extreme fire risk areas and replaced more than 6,500 insulators.
+This includes inspecting more than 149,000 poles in high and extreme fire risk areas, significantly increasing our vegetation management program and replacing more than 3,200 insulators.

 How does the network operate differently during bushfire season?